 Supplemental Educational Opportunity Grant

 Note that not all schools participate in this program, so ask around your school / college / university office for clear information about the FSEOG program.
 Another difference between FSEOG VS Pell grant is the continuity of the program for the respective school.
-The funding for FSEOG grant may be available for this year, but there is no guarantee that the next year the school will still provide the financial assistance program.
+The funding for FSEOG grant may be available for this year.
+But there is no guarantee that the next year the school will still provide the financial assistance program.

 supplemental-educational-opportunity-grant